icons / menu

 Keep informed about the scams and threats targeting Grindr users.
 Some common Grindr scams involve the scammer asking you to prove your love or loyalty by transferring money to them.

-You should also watch out for phishing attempts, blackmail, and fake or suspicious profiles.
+You should also watch out for phishing attempts and blackmail.
 Regularly check Grindr’s safety blog for updates.

 Avoid sharing personal information such as your full name, workplace or address in your profile.
 Keep your profile simple.